VividCortex/angular-recaptcha/README.md

 ```

 Here, the `key` attribute is passed to the directive's scope, so you can use either a property in your scope or just a hardcoded string.
 Be careful to use your public key, not your private one.

+####Note - As of 2.3, you do not need to include a script reference to reCaptcha

 Response Validation
 -------------------